oliverjam/learn-rest-apis/README.md

 ## Stretch goals

 Add the missing CRUD routes for `/user` (`GET`, `PUT` and `DELETE`).
 Make sure only authenticated users can access these, and that users can only edit or delete themselves.
+Also don't send the user's password in the `GET` response!